INTERDISCIPLINARY MINOR IN AFRICA AND BLACK DIASPORA STUDIES

-The undergraduate Interdisciplinary Minor in African and African Diaspora Studies is made up of courses spanning across more than 15 departments.
-It provides students with in-depth understanding of African and African-diaspora peoples and societies around the world.
+The undergraduate Interdisciplinary Minor in Africa and Black Diaspora Studies (ABLD)* is made up of courses spanning across more than 15 departments.
+It provides students with in-depth understanding of African and African/Black-diaspora peoples and societies around the world.

 A minimum of 24 eligible units, with no more than 6 Level I units, are required for the completion of this minor.

-Those wishing to learn more about Africa and Diaspora without pursuing a minor may also choose to enroll in AADS courses.
+Those wishing to learn more about Africa and Black diasporas without pursuing a minor may also choose to enroll in individual courses listed in AADS minor.

-For those wishing to complete the Interdisciplinary Minor in African and African Diaspora Studies, a minimum of 24 units from the list below must be completed.
+For those wishing to complete the Interdisciplinary Minor in Africa and Black Diaspora Studies (ABLDs), a minimum of 24 units from the list below must be completed.
 No more than 6 units of Level 1 courses may be applied towards the completion of the Minor.
 Some of the courses below are cross-listed.
 It is the student’s responsibility to check carefully for prerequisites, co-requisites and enrollment restrictions of all courses in this list.

-We have faculty from across McMaster who contribute their expertise to AADS through their excellence in research and teaching.
+We have faculty from across McMaster who contribute their expertise to ABLD through their excellence in research and teaching.

 To aid you in your studies, a list of resources available online and in the McMaster Libraries have been compiled.
 Primary and secondary sources both contain valuable information for AADS.